sequenceiq/slider/src/site/markdown/building.md

 ## Building a compatible Hadoop version

+Hoya is built against Hadoop release 2.2.0;

-During development, Hoya is built against a local version of Hadoop branch 2.1.x, so that we can find and fix bugs in Hadoop as well in Hoya.
+During development, its convenient (but not mandatory) to have a local version of Hadoop -so that we can find and fix bugs/add features in Hadoop as well in Hoya.

-It will fall back to downloading the `-SNAPSHOT` artifacts from the ASF snapshot repository

-To build and install locally, check out apache svn/github, branch `2.1-beta`
+To build and install locally, check out apache svn/github, branch `release-2.2.0`

+This is a tag; git will encourage you to create a branch from the tagged commit, which is recommended.

 For the scripts below, set the `HADOOP_VERSION` variable to the version

-    export HADOOP_VERSION=2.2.1-SNAPSHOT
+    export HADOOP_VERSION=2.2.0

 Build and install it locally, skipping the tests: